 C. A. is an unwavering proponent of Positive Thinking and believes:

 ‘What we think about – we bring about’.

 Ms. Lofton is firmly rooted in the belief that personal empowerment is naturally assisted by utilizing the curative powers of positive thinking.
 She fervently believes that this transformative modality is essential to the expansion of human potential and wholeheartedly endorses a personal commitment to metaphysical, nutritional and physical regiments that support total well-being.
-C.A. engages in various self-cultivating activities that enhance optimum mind, body and spiritual health.
-Her rejuvenating resources are listening to music, playing word games, Gin Rummy, affirmative meditating, healthy eating, practicing Tai Chi -Qigong and preparing Low Country traditional farm-to-table dishes.
+C.A. engages in various self-cultivating activities that enhance optimum creative growth as well as mind, body and spiritual health.
+Her rejuvenating resources are listening to music, playing word games, Gin Rummy, affirmative meditating, healthy eating, practicing Tai Chi -Qigong and preparing Low Country traditional farm-to-table dishes for those she cherishes.

 She holds professional certificates in Counseling, Publishing and a B.A. in English.
 She was formerly a Foundational Studies instructor of Reading & Critical Thinking and/or Writing for Dist. # 508, City Colleges of Chicago for over 20 years.
 Currently, Ms. Lofton resides in Chicago, IL.